AlternativeNetizen/Kermnet/README.md

 3.Bad actors/authorities try to restrict your actions on the internet, disallowing any form of free speech or rights you have

-**What is Kermnet exactly?**
+## **What is Kermnet exactly?**

-at core, its a large mesh network utilizing cryptographic solving of hashes to provide basic rules in requests and incentive for nodes to work
+at core, its a large mesh network utilizing hard "tasks"(verifying other requests) to create basic rules in requests and incentive for nodes to work

 nodes broadcast connections to other nodes/clients

-every client holds a ledger of all/parts of every requests ever made, similar to bitcoins (full and lightweight nodes), they themselves need to mine in order to make requests clients need to mine a very small amount to produce a request
+every client holds a ledger of all/parts of every requests ever made, similar to any cryptographic system's (full and lightweight nodes), they themselves need to verify requests in order to make requests clients need to verify a very small amount of requests to produce a request
 Example:
-client would need to cryptographically solve #z requests to send 1 request at x data rate with y data amount
+client would need to cryptographically validate #z requests to send 1 request at x data rate with y data amount

-why mining? why crypto based? why even verify requests on kermnet?
+why mining? why have a built in currency? why even verify requests on kermnet?

-In-short, to give incentive for nodes to share connections with more clients As a client mines it produces a very small amount of whatever digital unit currency(kerms), a small percentage of kerms mined by a client go to the node which gave it access to the larger mesh, this makes nodes care about reaching clients, this requires defining what a larger mesh is so every node isn't stealing a percentage of every other nodes kerms
+In-short, to give incentive for nodes to share connections with more clients As a client validates it produces a very small amount of whatever digital unit currency(kerms), a small percentage of kerms mined by a client go to the node which gave it access to the larger mesh, this makes nodes care about reaching clients, this requires defining what a larger mesh is so every node isn't stealing a percentage of every other nodes kerms

 Larger Mesh: a mesh consisting of at least 50 nodes meshed together

-**Distribution of kerms upon request:**
+### **Distribution of kerms upon request:**

 every request has a client,host, and nodes in between

-a client mines till it reaches the nessasary amount of kerms to pay each node on the way to the host, and the host themselves as the host needs to pay nodes on the way to the client in order to reply. obviously it routes by the least node amounts and varies how many node routes are used in parallel depending on how what data rate(bytes/kilobytes/megabytes/etc) its trying to send at. also pays exponentially more for higher data rates on nodes its already sending on
+a client validates till it reaches the nessasary amount of kerms to pay each node on the way to the host, and the host themselves as the host needs to pay nodes on the way to the client in order to reply. obviously it routes by the least node amounts and varies how many node routes are used in parallel depending on how what data rate(bytes/kilobytes/megabytes/etc) its trying to send at. also pays exponentially more for higher data rates on nodes its already sending on

 -this makes it more computationally expensive on a client to send requests to a very far or virtually unreachable host